Epic Iran explores 5,000 years of Iranian art, design and culture, bringing together over 300 objects from ancient, Islamic and contemporary Iran.

 Beginning at the dawn of history in 3200 BC, marked by the earliest known writing, Emerging Iran shows that even before the rise of the Persian Empire, Iran's rich civilisation rivalled those of Egypt and Mesopotamia.
-This section features objects decorated with recurring animal and nature motifs, and figurines and items from everyday life including earrings, belt fragments, and a board game.
+This section features objects decorated with recurring animal and nature motifs, and figurines and items from everyday life including earrings and belt fragments.

 The Persian Empire spans the Achaemenid period, starting in 550 BC when Cyrus the Great was crowned king of the Medes and Persians, uniting Iran politically for the first time.
 With its capital Persepolis, the empire became the most extensive of the pre-Roman world, with a rich artistic culture.
 Archaeological finds, including the Cyrus Cylinder – on loan from the British, and gold armlet in the V&A collection from the Oxus Treasure Museum, reveal insights into kingship and royal power, trade and governance of society.

 The fourth section, Last of the Ancient Empires, covers a period of dynastic change with Alexander the Great overthrowing the Persian Empire in 331 BC.
 This section showcases Parthian and Sasanian sculpture, stone reliefs, gold and silverware, coins, as well as Zoroastrian iconography.